lcnetdev/func_avail_doc_bug/README.md

 >       </xsl:when>
 ```

-## Worked unexpectedely, but had to remove use of variable related to function-available calls
+## Worked unexpectedly, but had to remove use of variable related to function-available calls

 NB: This "unexpectedly works" in that the `madsrdf:isMemberOfMADSScheme` and `bf:source`
 are present, but at the loss of `bf:adminMetadata`.